• About |

 Top 5 Waterfalls In India

-It is also called the ‘Niagra Falls of India’ due to the same reason.
+It is also called the ‘Niagra Falls of India’ for the same reason.
 It falls in Odisha and then enters Andhra Pradesh and finally merges with the Godavari River.

 ShareSendTweet